21echoes/json-rigs/README.md

 Purpose:
 ===
 Serve fixtured API responses quickly and easily.
-Runs a tiny sinatra server that serves .json files from disk.
+Runs a tiny sinatra server that serves static `.json` files or dynamic `.rb` files from disk.
 Control which fixtures are being used at localhost:port/test-panel Great for QA and fast prototyping.